 - Cerebral angiography

-- Electroencephalogram—to test the brain’s electrical activity
+- EEG —to test the brain’s electrical activity

 Treatment of temporary amnesia will focus on treating the cause.
 This may include psychological treatment for dissociative amnesia.
 Some amnesia may only last a few days and will simply require observation until the amnesia has passed.